jdoleary/Spellmasons/docs/TasksCurrent.md

 # For v1.6
 - Spellmasons thoughts: is the server dropping messages?
 Could the message queue be getting dropped when a client in a different game sends and init game state message.
-- add initial target unit ID and initial target pick up Idd to effect state
 - add spells cast IDs to end turn and have the server query back to the client for the spell if it hasn’t recorded that it’s executed that spell message id  before executing the end turn
-- remove cachedTargetingIds, maybe the result of the desyncs?
 - prune errors so i don't use up all of sentry limit
 - bug: Units that spawn from deathmasons portals are initially invisible
 ## validate for v1.6